open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - Set a given `Span` as active

-The `Tracer` SHOULD allow end users to configure other tracing components that control how `Span`s are serialized and exported:
+The `Tracer` SHOULD allow end users to configure other tracing components that control how `Span`s are passed across process boundaries and exported:

 - the binary and text format `Propagator`s used to serialize `Span`s created by the `Tracer`
 - the `SpanProcessor`s and `Exporter`s used to export `Span`s created by the `Tracer`